M4NU5/Personal_Website/content/blog/tech/hack_the_box_4_boardlight/index.md

 ---
 ## Enumeration

-Kicking of this baby with an nmap
+Kicking off this baby with an nmap
 ![https://i.imgur.com/EOD1dhH.png](https://i.imgur.com/EOD1dhH.png#center)

 In doing so we find port 22 and 80 are the only ones open. _I did a full port scan after to the avail of no extra dice_